Create a new model

 Create the model flowchart

-The given flowchart models the simplest queuing system, consisting of a source of agents, delay (and a queue before this delay) and final sink object.
+The given flowchart models the simplest queuing system, consisting of a source of agents, delay (and a queue before this delay) and final sink block.

-Let's say a pair of words about these flowchart blocks.
+Let's say a couple of words about these flowchart blocks.

 Source block generates agents.
 It is usually used as a starting point of the process flow.
 In our example, it models customer arrival.